itobey/fddb-exporter/README.md

 ## Overview

 FDDB Exporter is a tool designed to extract nutritional data from [FDDB.info](https://fddb.info/) and store it in a MongoDB database.
-This application is particularly useful for individuals who want to track their daily nutritional intake, including detailed information on sugar consumption that isn't available in FDDB's standard CSV export.
+This application is especially useful for individuals who want to keep their FDDB diaries for themselves.
+FDDB only stores entries for up to 2 years for premium members, and even less for free users.
+Additionally, it is very handy if you want to query your data to see on which days you have entered specific products.

 ## Key Features